-While it's difficult to imagine emotional elder abuse being a real thing, it is very much real, and is very detrimental to the victims.
+While it's difficult to imagine elder emotional abuse being a real thing, it is very real, and is very detrimental to the victims.
 It's also preventable and stoppable.
 Watching out for these signs and symptoms can help you pinpoint the possibility of emotional abuse in the early stages, and ensure that your loved one, or you, get help and get safe.

 - Withdrawal from family or activities that they once enjoyed